 - If you have minor children then it must identify a guardian for those children.

-Currently, wills can only be drafted by a practicing attorney and attorneys are the best placed people to understand and interpret your wishes.
+Currently, wills can only be drafted by a practising attorney and attorneys are the best-placed people to understand and interpret your wishes.

 Actions you can take: